Ghaisd/academy-portal_react-ts-/README.md

 - Ever since I created it I kept imporving it as time goes by (Added typescript, used Material UI, added 2 languages options, mobile responsivity and more features).

 ###  :electric_plug: Installation
+Make sure you have nodejs installed then:
 ```
-Make sure you have nodejs installed.
-Run npm install.
+npm install
-Run npm start to run the website
+npm start
 ```
-###  :package: Commands
-- Run npm start to run the website